 Here’s an example of what the storage area on one of these buses looks like:

-As mentioned earlier, taking a taxi or Uber to Sayulita is also helpful if you’ll be staying high up in Sayulita’s hills and don’t want to drag your suitcases up dusty or muddy dirt roads.
+As mentioned earlier, taking a taxi or Uber to Sayulita is also helpful if you stay at accommodation in Sayulita’s hills and don’t want to drag your suitcases up dusty or muddy dirt roads.

 Alternatively, you could take a bus to the Sayulita terminal and then catch a taxi there for the short and more economical ride to your accommodation.